VAR-META-Tech/alkahest-mocks/alkahest-docs-new/Writing Arbiters (pt 2 - Off-chain Oracles) (Rust).md

                     };

-                    // Step 2c: Parse your custom demand format from the inner data let Ok(test_demand) = serde_json::from_slice::<CommandTestDemand>(
+                    // Step 2c: Parse your custom demand format from the inner data
+                    // This is where Alice's specific requirements are decoded let Ok(test_demand) = serde_json::from_slice::<CommandTestDemand>(
                         demand.data.as_ref()
                     ) else {